wei-hsuan-cheng/robot_math_utils/README.md

 ### Robot Controller Functions

 - `ErrorThreshold`: Check if the error is within a threshold.
-- `KpPosso3`: Cartesian position control and position-based visual servoing (PBVS).
+- `KpPosso3`: Cartesian kinematic control for position-based visual servoing (PBVS).

 ## Acknowledgements